 This description of learning and personality is typically the most difficult for people to remember.
 Those with a judging style are typically quite decisive, and prefer order and structure.
 Those with a perceiving style, in contrast, are less decisive and more fluid in their decision-making process.
 Perceivers tend to start things without finishing them or having any kind of detailed plan for doing so.

 So if you have a child with a strong judging style at your table, she is probably organized in her schoolwork, and makes decisions about what she wants to do for an assignment or project fairly quickly.
 Once she’s made that decision, she usually sticks to it, follows her plan, and finishes on time.
-She also probably has a hard time being flexible or when plans change.
+She also probably has a hard time being flexible when plans change.

 If your child has a strong perceiving style, she is less decisive and tends to make decisions based on how she feels at the moment.
 She may be completely flexible and find it difficult to follow through with decisions that she’s made along the way.
 In fact, she may be a bit on the impulsive side when it comes to those decisions!